My Father—The Valiant Type Six Hero

 Copyright 2018, Version 1.0 🙂

 I’m a Type Four kid, one who takes all experiences deep into my soul.
-Too deep at times.
-I know.
-At age 4 I joyfully see my father sleeping on the couch in our living room, and in the rush of passion and heart-opening love for my father, run across the room and dive onto his sleeping carcass with joyful abandon and spontaneity and awaken a dragon who spanked me to my room, a beehive of pain burning my bottom, a knife of shame and rejection cutting through my heart.
-I never approach my father with this spontaneous enthusiasm ever again.
-Ever!
-Like I said, I take things deeply.
-Too deep at times.
-That is, I unwittingly built a small yet near immortal cathedral to this event.
-Inner work would allow me to dissolve it.
+At age 4 I joyfully see my father sleeping on the couch in our living room, and in the rush of passion and heart-opening love for my father, run across the room and dive onto his sleeping carcass with joyful abandon and spontaneity, and awaken a dragon.
+Arising with red-hot anger he spanks me to my room, a beehive of pain burning my bottom, the knife of shame and rejection cutting through my heart.
+I will never again approach my father with this spontaneous enthusiasm.
+As a said, I take things deeply and unwittingly build a small, protective, near-immortal inner cathedral to this event that I worship at daily.
+Inner work will allow this to dissolve.

 My Type Six Father at His Best